Caitlin Lowe

-Early years
+Early life

 At Foothill High School in North Tustin, California, Caitlin was selected as an All-American four years in a row, and helped lead her team to state and national championships in 2000.
 In addition, she led the school to league championships in 2001, 2002 and 2003.
 In 2001, she received the All-League and Foothill High School MVP Awards and in 2003, she received the Orange County "Player of the Year" Award.

 Arizona Wildcats

 For her freshman season at the University of Arizona, Lowe earned First Team All-American status and was named the Pac-10 Newcomer of the Year and was a top-10 finalist for USA Softball Collegiate Player of the Year.
 She jumped into top-10 rankings in Wildcat history for her run and stolen base totals and posted career highs in doubles and base on balls; Lowe also led the conference in stolen bases.

 The sophomore continued her success by earning all-season honors from both the NFCA and the Pac-10, including being named conference Player of the Year.
 Her career best season batting average still ranks second all-time and her hits total top-10 at Arizona (both topped the conference year), leading to a finalist spot for the Honda and USA Softball National Collegiate Player of The Year.
 She also set career highs in home runs, triples and slugging percentage.

-On February 26, she hit a career high four hits against the Louisiana Tech Lady Techsters in a 7-0 win.
+On February 26, she hit a career high four hits against the Louisiana Tech Lady Techsters in a 7–0 win.
 The next month on March 27, Lowe would drive in four RBIs for another career high over Louisiana–Lafayette.

 Lowe was named 2006 First Team All-American and Pac-10 for a third consecutive year.
 She posted another top-10 school record for her 33 stolen bases and was caught just twice that year while also achieving a high in RBIs and again leading the conference for stolen bases.

 From February 25 through March 18, Lowe achieved a 15 consecutive game hit streak.
 She batted .510 (26/51) and had 12 RBIs, a home run, four triples and two doubles to accompany a slugging percentage of over .750%, eventually ended by Cat Osterman on March 19.
 Starting in a doubleheader sweep of the Oregon Ducks on May 12, Lowe stole two bags in the games to begin a consecutive stolen bases streak that would reach into her senior season.

-The Wildcats made it into the Women's College World Series as the No. 2 seed and eventually trumped the Northwestern Wildcats in the finals, outscoring them a combined 13-0 over the two-game series; Lowe scored four of those runs.
+The Wildcats made it into the Women's College World Series as the No. 2 seed and eventually trumped the Northwestern Wildcats in the finals, outscoring them a combined 13–0 over the two-game series; Lowe scored four of those runs.
 Lowe went 2/4 in the June 6 finale and was named to the All-Tournament Team scoring a then new series record 8 runs.